Adithya1243/SDAIC-Hackathon-Team-29/README.md

 # FraudAI
-This projectis for the Seattle Data Hackathon
+This project is for the Seattle Data Hackathon